pufferpanel/documentation/source/installing.rst

 .. warning::
    This is not recommended or supported.
 If it breaks, you're on your own!

-It is possible to install PufferPanel on other Debian or Red Hat based OS/Versions not listed in the table above.
+It is possible to install PufferPanel on other Debian, Red Hat based OS/Versions, and Arch Linux/Arch Linux ARM that are not listed in the table above.
 For a OS/Version that is not included in the table above, you will need to add :code:`os={os} dist={version}` with a os/version that is included in the repository, to the curl command between sudo and bash. i.e.

 .. tab:: DEB